 Katie has been married to her active duty Air Force husband for 12 years, and together they have four kids- Layla, Joey, and twins Eva and Vivi.
 Their family is currently stationed at Wright Patterson AFB in Dayton, OH.

-Kwame is an Air Force dad and father of three.
-After four years in South Texas, his family is currently stationed in the United Kingdom and his 5-year-old may never forgive him for the change in climate.
-He loves to drag his kids to famous sites all over Europe, feed them local food from different countries, and teach them the important things in life, like the words to every Michael Jackson song.
+Kwame Curtis is an Air Force dad and father of three.
+After living in Nebraska, Missouri, Italy, Texas, and England, his family is currently stationed in Mississippi and his kids are loving the warm weather and good food.
+When given the chance, he loves to drag his kids to famous sites all over Europe, feed them local food from different countries, and teach them the important things in life, like the words to every Michael Jackson song.

 Hey, ya’ll!
 I’m Leslie and I’m a homeschooling mom of 4, a Navy wife, and a doctor when we’re stateside.
 I’m from South Carolina but we’ve lived in the southeast of the United States for the past 10 years and currently reside in Sasebo, Japan.
 In case you don’t know, that’s near the bottom of Japan.
 It’s a crazy change, but a welcome one.

 LINDSAY SWOBODA is a writer, editor, and military spouse.
 She is the mother of two and lives wherever the Marine Corps sends their family next.
 Her work has been featured in Legacy Magazine, Coffee + Crumbs, The Line Literary Review and Books Make a Difference Magazine.
 She is the former editor-in-chief for the U.S. Embassy Quito Newsletter.
 Lindsay hosts The Choosing Brave Podcast and welcomes connection on Instagram and on her personal blog.
 When she is not writing Lindsay is either seeking time in nature or pursuing her other favorite hobbies: reading and sewing.
 She tries not to miss having tea in the afternoon with a cookie.